HUMA-LabforAdvancedTechnologyinArch/ARC596_Embodied-Computation/docs/T4_multiplehouses/README.md

 We first will take a look at our canvas options.
 Currently we have 4 menus and one reset button.

-For each we can insert different 3 GamObjects to place multiple instants.
+For each we can insert different GameObjects to place multiple instants.

 ![](<../../.gitbook/assets/8 (1)>) ![](<../../.gitbook/assets/9 (3)>)

 **Change the GameObjects to initiate:**

-Click on the main Menu button such as Menu_Button_Trees.
+Click on the main Menu button such as ```Menu_Button_Trees```.
 You will see it highlighted in the scene

 ![](../../.gitbook/assets/10)